Salami and eggs - such a great combination, and these tasty cups are so much fun to make and eat!

-Since I make them for breakfast, I simply serve one per person, sometimes with a very simple side of sliced tomato, or – if I have them in the freezer – with keto biscuits.
+Since I make them for breakfast, I simply serve one or two per person, sometimes with a very simple side of sliced tomato, or - if I have them in the freezer - with buttered keto biscuits.

 However, if despite your best intentions you do end up with leftovers, you can keep them in the fridge in a sealed container for up to two days.
 Reheat them in the microwave or enjoy them cold.